Refutation of the

 Negation 1 clearly shows the impossibility of both almightiness

 and necessary being inhering in the same being.
-And negation
+And Reductio

-3 shows the impossibility of feebleness and necessary being.
+3 shows the impossibility of finiteness and necessary being.

 itself which may be either spatially or temporally infinite